 Environmental Protection

 As work to tackle global issues such as global warming and resource depletion advances, shifts in the structure of industry are becoming more apparent.
-At the Nippon Soda Group, in addition to engaging in environmental protection activities to minimize the negative impact of our own business, by creating new value through the power of chemistry and ensuring the continuous development of our business, we are aiming to achieve a sustainable society and improve our corporate value.
+At the Nippon Soda Group, in addition to helping solve these challenges facing society by creating new value through the power of chemistry, we are engaging in environmental protection activities to minimize the negative impact of our own business.
+By ensuring the continuous development of our business through such initiatives, we are aiming to achieve a sustainable society and improve our corporate value.

 (Achievement levels ◎:≥ 90% ○:80-90% △:60-80% ×: ≤ 60%) Red text: KPIs